Long-Term Care Planning

 An experienced long-term care lawyer guides veterans and their families through the intricate legal and financial ramifications of long-term care planning, such as Medicaid eligibility, obtaining powers of attorney, and selecting appropriate long-term care alternatives.

-An attorney specializing in long-term care for veterans can offer advice on how to arrange assets and income to satisfy Medicaid eligibility standards.
+An attorney focusing on long-term care for veterans can offer advice on how to arrange assets and income to satisfy Medicaid eligibility standards.
 They can also help with the application process and resolve any possible problems that might come up.

 When it comes to financial or personal issues, a power of attorney gives authority, but a health care proxy deals with medical decisions only.
 Both legal agreements are essential parts of long-term care planning.